drauger-os-development/edamame/planned-features.md

   - User provides properly formatted config file that allows installation to proceed immediately
 - Advanced configuration
   - Allow the user access to the `chroot` once the installation and set up is complete
   	- Provide a warning about risking bricking the system and no GUI being available
+  - Add PPAs